agh-glk/fcs/docs/source/server/link_db.rst

       :param string link: Link to add.
       :param int priority: Link's priority.
-      :param int depth: Depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:`CrawlingDepthPolicy`).
+      :param int depth: Depth of link in a crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:`CrawlingDepthPolicy`).
       :param string fetch_time: Time of last link's processing.

    .. py:method:: set_as_fetched(link)